-He was elected Moderator of the General Assembly of the Presbyterian Church of Canada in 1908.
-He represented the Canadian Presbyterian Church at the Tercentenary celebration in Quebec in 1908.
+In 1908, he was elected Moderator of the General Assembly of the Presbyterian Church of Canada.
+That same year, he represented the Canadian Presbyterian Church at the Tercentenary celebration in Quebec.
 He was commissioned to represent the Canadian Presbyterian Church at the World’s Presbyterian Council at New York in 1909 and was specially commissioned to represent the Canadian Presbyterian Church at the four hundredth anniversary of the birth of John Calvin at Geneva, Switzerland.
-He was honored with a second degree of D.D. by Knox College at Toronto, Ontario.
+He was honored with a second divinity degree by Knox College at Toronto, Ontario.

 1901 Canada census, Automated Genealogy.

 “Death of Fred.
 Duval,” Manitoba Weekly Free Press, 1 August 1901, page 6.

 “Useful career is now closed,” Winnipeg Tribune, 1 June 1909, page 3.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 “Rev. F. B. DuVal dies from sudden attack,” Manitoba Free Press, 16 May 1928, page 6.

 Obituary [Lorraine Elevee DuVal], Winnipeg Free Press, 15 April 1970.